Campaign rhetoric of Barack Obama: Praise

 Speakers can praise the United States and its greatness to draw pride from the audience.
 Below is an example of American exceptionalism from Obama on a campaign stop in Toledo, Ohio on October 13, 2008:

 "I know these are difficult times.
 I know folks are worried.
 But I also know this - we can steer ourselves out of this crisis.
 Because we are the United States of America.
 We are the country that has faced down war and depression; great challenges and great threats.
 And at each and every moment, we have risen to meet these challenges - not as Democrats, not as Republicans, but as Americans.
 We still have the most talented, most productive workers of any country on Earth.
 We're still home to innovation and technology, colleges and universities that are the envy of the world.
 Some of the biggest ideas in history have come from our small businesses and our research facilities.
 It won't be easy, but there's no reason we can't make this century another American century."

 This quote praises America's ability to rise against the odds.
+This gives them the hope and push that change can happen.
 Obama's use of exceptionalism became symbolic of a fight to restore and renew America back to its glory days and avoid the status quo.